LandEcosystems/Sindbad/docs/src/pages/develop/optimization_method.md

-# Optimization Methods in SINDBAD
+# ParameterOptimization Methods in SINDBAD

 This documentation provides a comprehensive overview of optimization methods in SINDBAD, including available methods, configuration settings, and how to implement new ones.